 How is the Oral Examination Scheduled?
-After an initial application review by the CMC Certification Committee and passing the online examination, the Certification Administrator notifies the Certification Chair who will contact you to schedule a date acceptable to you and the volunteer panelists, who are senior CMCs.
-The oral examinations are currently being held virtually via the Zoom platform.
+First, the CMC® Application is reviewed by the CMC Certification Administrator.
+Once the Online Examinations about core competencies and ethics are passed, the Certification Administrator notifies the Certification Committee and Chair, and they will schedule an Oral Exam Date that is acceptable to the Candidate and the volunteer senior CMC® Exam Panelists.
+The Oral Examinations are currently being held virtually via the Zoom platform.

-- Present a client engagement, one of the case studies (15 minutes)
+- Present a client engagement, spontaneously, chosen from the case studies (15 minutes)

-- Answer questions about the conduct of client engagements (30 minutes)
+- Answer questions about client engagement outcomes (30 minutes)